CyberCookie/siegel/core/client_build/README.md

         /*
-            Postprocess the final webpack config before being passed to webpack Receives webpack config as a first parameter, siegel config as a second and build constants (build dependencies, plugin/loader keys) as third */
+            Postprocess the final webpack config before being passed to webpack Receives webpack config as a first parameter, Siegel config as a second and build constants (build dependencies, plugin/loader keys) as third */
         postProcessWebpackConfig: Function